maforn/TimedShutdownAndroid/README.md

 alt="Download from Google Play" height="80">](https://play.google.com/store/apps/details?id=TODO)

-**An Android app that uses the accessibility service to simulate the user gestures and power off the phone.**
+**An Android app that uses the accessibility permission to simulate the user gestures and power off the phone.**

 ![App screenshots](/doc/AppImagesMerged.jpg "App screenshots")